vanastassiou/omnomnomica/journals/01-import-infra.md

     * Per the [Ubuntu Amazon EC2 AMI locator](https://cloud-images.ubuntu.com/locator/ec2/), I should be using `ami-078278691222aee06` or `ami-0892d3c7ee96c0bf7` for my region for 20.04 LTS
       * This will force instance destruction and re-creation
       * Goodbye, ancient cloud instance!
-* Ran into this problem when pushing the backups zip:
+* Ran into this problem when pushing the backups zip (manually):
   ```bash
   remote: error: Trace: 4fab61c08909b9bfb49e66b6e1b12e89aeacae6b641844327dde2800c2ab9ab1
   remote: error: See http://git.io/iEPt8g for more information.